Lightstreamer/Lightstreamer-kafka-connector/README.md

 ## Requirements

-- JDK (Java Developmnet Kit) v17 or newer
+- JDK (Java Development Kit) v17 or newer
 - [Lightstreamer Broker](https://lightstreamer.com/download/) v7.4.2 or newer (check the `LS_HOME/GETTING_STARTED.TXT` file for the instructions)
 - A running Kafka broker or Kafka cluster